Marie Gutheil-Schoder

 Gutheil-Schoder created the fiercely difficult single role of Arnold Schoenberg's monodrama Erwartung in 1924 in Prague; earlier that year, she performed his Pierrot lunaire.
 Mahler termed her "a musical genius," and she was highly regarded as a musician and singing-actress, although she seemed to be, as one Viennese critic wrote, "the singer without a voice."

-In her later career, she became a stage director of opera.
+In her fifties, Gutheil-Schoder became a stage director, supervising operas including Elektra (1926–31) and Le postillon de Lonjumeau (1927-1932) in Vienna.

-She was a well-known pedagogue as well, one of her students being the mezzo-soprano Risë Stevens.
+She was a well-known teacher as well, one of her students being the mezzo-soprano Risë Stevens.
 She died at the age of 61, in Ilmenau, Germany.

 Recordings

 In 1902, she recorded for Gramophone & Typewriter Company Records, in Vienna: Two excerpts from Carmen, an aria from The Merry Wives of Windsor, and duets from La dame blanche and Les contes d'Hoffmann were performed.
 She is heard in Volume I of EMI's The Record of Singing, in the duet from La dame blanche.

 In 2004, Symposium Records issued a Compact Disc entitled Vienna – The Mahler Years.
 Included are the two duets Gutheil-Schoder recorded (with Franz Naval), along with recordings by Selma Kurz, Leo Slezak, Erik Schmedes, Lilli Lehmann, etc.